valjean-framework/valjean/doc/src/devs/testing.rst

    >>> print(1+2)
    3

-These examples can be automatically tested with :mod:`~sphinx.ext.doctest`, a `sphinx` extension. `pytest`_ automatically runs all the doctest examples and checks their output.
+These examples can be automatically tested with `pytest`_.